alehono/PSSR.jl/README.md

 `seq, str = get_protein_data("complete/directory/to_the/files")`

 which will create two arrays; the first containing the aminoacids' in each sequence and the other, the structures assigned to each residue.

+### Transforming the files into the training and testing datasets:

+To generate the